Sunlight forced my eyes open.

 But in the next moment, Lucifer stepped into the bedchamber.

 I’ve heard that a person’s arsenal of charm contains two blades—one is beauty, the other, power.
 The six-winged angel before me wielded both with ease.
-Wherever he passed, all things lost their luster, countless cities falling at his feet.
-He walked to the window and looked out over the glorious capital of this realm—Sancta Faylea.
+Wherever he passed, matter lost their luster, cities fell at his feet.
+He walked to the window and looked out over the glorious capital of this realm, Sancta Faylia.

 “Adam,” I blurted out.